Cristobal22/contacloud/README.md

 ### IMPORTANT: Creating the First Admin User

 For security and functionality, the first user with the `Admin` role must be created and configured manually.
-This is a **one-time setup** for your first administrator and is required to view the user management page.
+This is a **one-time setup** for your first administrator and is required to view the user management page and create new companies.

 **All users created via the Admin dashboard within the app will be automatically assigned the `Accountant` role.**